 Emergency department care does not include unattended waiting time.

 Emergency department care and services are covered for a medical condition that manifests with acute symptoms (including severe pain) that, without immediate medical attention, could seriously jeopardize the physical or mental health of the individual or, with a pregnant woman, the health of the woman or unborn child.
 Labor and delivery is a medical emergency if it meets this definition.

 Inpatient: A recipient who has been admitted to a medical institution as an inpatient, as recommended by a physician or dentist, and meets one of the following criteria:

 Institution for Mental Disease (IMD): A hospital, nursing facility or other institution with more than 16 beds that is primarily engaged in providing diagnosis, treatments or care of persons with mental diseases, including medical attention, nursing care and related services.
-Adults under age 65 who are admitted to an IMD are not eligible for Medical Assistance (MA) unless they are under age 21 at the time of admission.
+Adults under age 65 and children under age 21 who are admitted to an IMD are not eligible for Medical Assistance (MA).

 Outpatient: A recipient of an organized medical facility, or distinct part of that facility, who is expected to receive and who does receive professional services for less than a 24-hour period regardless of the hour of admission, whether or not a bed is used, or whether or not the recipient remains in the facility past midnight.

 Outpatient Hospital Services: Preventive, diagnostic, therapeutic, rehabilitative or palliative services provided: